GOUVERNEUR Richard L. Cyrus didnt mind small change.

 In fact, village police said, the Gouverneur man stole a broad selection of items from more than 20 vehicles, ranging from a coin purse to electronic devices and a double-barrel shotgun.

 Mr. Cyrus, 20, of 90 W. Main St., Apt.
-6, was arrested Monday in connection with a string of vehicle burglaries Sunday night and Monday morning, village Police Officer Jason D. Whitton said.
+6, was arrested Monday in connection with a string of vehicle burglaries Sunday night and Monday morning, said village Police Officer Jason D. Whitton.

 Lock your cars, was the officers advice to the public.
 And dont leave valuables in them.

 Mr. Whitton said Mr. Cyrus had been living a partly nomadic lifestyle, but a search of the apartment where he had been staying also turned up a debit card, mobile phones, an MP3 player and a navigation device.
 While the amount of change wasnt immediately available Tuesday, Mr. Whitton said the value of the recovered goods may have been about $500 and other items could still be missing.

 Mr. Cyrus was charged with two counts of fourth-degree criminal possession of stolen property, a felony, and three counts of fifth-degree criminal possession of stolen property, a class A misdemeanor.